Featured Events

 Connect with authors across the globe and in our neighborhood at these live and virtual author talks.

-- Author Talks Online - Register for an Author Talk to hear authors and thought leaders from around the world through a live-streamed presentation.
+- Author Talks Online - Hear authors and thought leaders from around the world through a live-streamed presentation.
 Watch live or catch a previously recorded talk.
 Register in advance to submit questions to the authors.
 Made possible from the Library Speakers Consortium and funding from the Wright Memorial Public Library Foundation.

 - Dayton Literary Peace Prize Author Visit (November) - Kick off Dayton's literary weekend at Wright Library.